-3.3.1 Location and tenure
+3.3.1 Resource base and project life

 Summarise the results of studies and surveys undertaken to identify the natural resources required to implement the proposal.
-The location, volume, tonnage and quality of natural resources required should be described (eg land, water, forests, energy, etc.).
-Maps at suitable scales should be provided showing the precise location of the project area, and in particular:
+The location, area, volume, tonnage and quality of natural resources required should be described (e.g. land, gas, water, energy, etc.).
+Maps at suitable scales should be provided showing the locations of the supplying resource.
+This section should comment on the proposed life of the project.